Hilti on course for international expansion

 Innovation as Corporate Essence

 Hilti’s philosophy took the business to an innovation-first approach that already started in 1957 when they sold the world’s first powder-actuated tool.
-Pre-millennial, and as an early adopter of e-commerce, Hilti extended their offline services to online in 1999.
+Already in 1999 Hilti extended its offer in the direction of online trading and is thus one of the “early adopters” of e-commerce.
+Consistent customer orientation, innovation, moving fast, and constant internationalization are the keys to Hilti’s success.

 MVP Approach in African Markets